 2. Get to your feet (Yes, just stand up) and stand there for 15-30 seconds.

 3. While standing, take your pulse for another 60 seconds (just like the first time) and jot that number down.

 Compare your two results, If your pulse rate jumps 6 or more beats when you’re standing on your feet than it did while you were sitting, you are experiencing tension related to food sensitivities.

-1. Prior to eating anything (best case scenario 1-2 hours prior!), sit down, relax and take a couple deep controlled breaths.
+1 Prior to eating anything (best case scenario 1-2 hours prior!), sit down, relax and take a couple of deep controlled breaths.
 Take your pulse as directed above- for the full 60 seconds and note the number.

-3. Take a Single bite of a food you suspect to be a trigger food.
+3 Take a Single bite of food you suspect to be a trigger food.
 It’s much easier to narrow down the cause of the sensitivity if you use simple foods first.
 For example, eating a piece of broccoli vs a bowl of broccoli soup with 6 other ingredients.

 If your blood type is O and your pulse increased by more than 5 beats, Or if your blood type is not O but increased by more than 6 beats, you most likely have a sensitivity to that food (and at this point, you might want to spit it out).

-If you’re pulse did not increase or increased by just a beat or two than it’s not a trigger food for you at all.
+If your pulse did not increase or increased by just a beat or two then it’s not a trigger food for you at all.